All Episodes

 So the President's in Texas today.

-And as they uh boarded an armored SUV that took them to the meeting chanting We Love Trump and Texas Strong and are pretty amazing so far, all things and apparently going well in spite of just the disaster.
+And as they boarded an armored SUV that took them to the meeting, chanting, We Love Trump and Texas Strong and are pretty amazing so far.

-After my meeting with local officials at a telephone conference with the president and let him know specifically uh what the challenges were by the local officials here, the the the need uh to address the challenges as one example.
+After my meeting with local officials, I had a telephone conference with the president and let him know specifically what the challenges were by the local officials here, the need to address challenges.

-After listening uh to the needs uh for power down here, I made a phone call and we got a thousand more people who were can be involved in getting power going.
+As one example, after listening to the needs for power down here, I made a phone call and we got a thousand more people who can be involved in getting power going.

 He's a champion of Texans and a champion of helping us rebuild, and I think we will hear that commitment.

-This is a very special place of a special state.
+This is a very special place at a special state.

 I want to thank my staff, my cabinet.